Me: I’m sorry, but I need you to close your eyes during this title sequence.

 Sue: Ooh!
-It’s a Dalek.
-OK, I understand now.
+It’s a Dalek!
+Right, okay, I understand now.
 I bet the kids were made up when they saw that.
+Brilliant.

-The Doctor decides to take the place of Sir Reginald and he waits for the guerrillas to return.
-He passes the time eating cheese and drinking wine.
+The Doctor takes the place of Sir Reginald, and as he waits for the guerrillas to return, he passes the time eating cheese and drinking wine.

 Sue: He really is a pompous twat, isn’t he?

-Just as Jo is about to feed Benton some very strong cheese, Yates orders the Sergeant to check on the UNIT patrols.
+Jo wants to feed Benton some strong cheese, but Yates wants the Sergeant to check on the UNIT patrols instead.

-Sue: How is Yates superior to Benton in rank?
+Sue: How is Yates superior to Benton in rank, exactly?
 How is that even possible?

-The episode concludes with three (count ’em) Daleks announcing they are back and ready to kick ass.
+The episode concludes with three – count ’em – Daleks announcing to the world that they’re back and ready to kick ass.